cooperlab/KNN_Survival/README.md

-# KNN as a means of survival outcome prediction and imputation in high-dimensional genomic settings.
+# KNN for survival analysis in high-dimensional genomic settings.

 ## 0- Is it novel?
    tl;dr In this context, YES!